Rajasthan Tour Packages

 The Aravalli Range and the lands to the east and southeast of the range are generally more fertile and better watered.
 This region is home to the Kathiawar-Gir dry deciduous forests ecoregion, with tropical dry broadleaf forests that include teak, Acacia, and other trees.
 The hilly Vagad region, home to the cities of Dungarpur, and Banswara lies in southernmost Rajasthan, on the border with Gujarat and Madhya Pradesh.
 With the exception of Mount Abu, Vagad is the wettest region in Rajasthan, and the most heavily forested.

-North of Vagad lies the Mewar region, home to the cities of Udaipur and Chittorgarh, which are a must visit cities while on your Rajasthan holiday tour package.
+North of Vagad lies the Mewar region, home to the cities of Udaipur and Chittorgarh, which are a must-visit city while on your Rajasthan holiday tour package.
 The Hadoti region lies to the southeast, on the border with Madhya Pradesh.
 North of Hadoti and Mewar lies the Dhundhar region, home to the state capital of Jaipur.
 Mewat, the easternmost region of Rajasthan, borders Haryana and Uttar Pradesh.
 Eastern and southeastern Rajasthan is drained by the Banas and Chambal rivers, tributaries of the Ganges.

 The northwestern portion of Rajasthan is generally sandy and dry.
 Most of this region is covered by the Thar Desert which extends into adjoining portions of Pakistan.
-The Thar Desert is thinly populated; the town of Jodhpur is the largest city in the desert and known as the gateway of the Thar desert.
+The Thar Desert is thinly populated; the town of Jodhpur is the largest city in the desert and is known as the gateway of the Thar desert.
 The desert has some major districts like Jodhpur, Jaisalmer, Barmer, Bikaner, and Nagaur.
 This area is also important from the defense point of view.

-Another very important aspect of Rajasthan is it’s vibrant culture and rich heritage that draws innumerable tourists from across the globe.
-Its major attractions include the ruins of Indus Valley Civilization, the oldest mountain range- Aravalli, a Jain pilgrimage site known as Dilwara Temples, Karni Mata Mandir, the only hill station of Rajasthan- Mount Abu, Keoladeo National Park (formerly known as Bharatpur National Park, the Ranthambore National Park and the Sariska Tiger Reserve.
+Another very important aspect of Rajasthan is its vibrant culture and rich heritage that draws innumerable tourists from across the globe.
+Its major attractions include the ruins of Indus Valley Civilization, the oldest mountain range- Aravalli, a Jain pilgrimage site known as Dilwara Temples, Karni Mata Mandir, the only hill station of Rajasthan- Mount Abu, Keoladeo National Park (formerly known as Bharatpur National Park, the Ranthambore National Park, and the Sariska Tiger Reserve.

-Some of its major architectural wonders include Chittorgarh fort - the largest fort in Asia, Mehrangarh Fort at Jodhpur while Jaipur, “The Pink City”, houses a number of well known tourists spots which include Hawa Mahal (Palace of Winds), Lake Palace, City Palace, Amber Palace, Jantar Mantar, Umaid Bhawan in Jodhpur, Jaisalmer Fort in Jaisalmer and many more.
+Some of its major architectural wonders include Chittorgarh fort - the largest fort in Asia, Mehrangarh Fort at Jodhpur while Jaipur, “The Pink City”, houses a number of well-known tourists spots which include Hawa Mahal (Palace of Winds), Lake Palace, City Palace, Amber Palace, Jantar Mantar, Umaid Bhawan in Jodhpur, Jaisalmer Fort in Jaisalmer and many more.

 Not only this, the princely state of Rajasthan is a host to a variety of colorful fairs and festivals, to be experienced during your Rajasthan trip package or Rajasthan holiday tour packages, some of which are the Pushkar Fair, Jaipur Literature Festival, Jodhpur Flamenco Gypsy Festival, Jaipur Heritage International Festival, Desert Festival, Urs at Ajmer, Teej and many more, known for their uniqueness and attract a large number of tourists from India and overseas, every year, who are on either their